© 2021 Snekguy. All rights reserved.

 The story contains the following themes:

-Older woman, gentle femdom, large breasts, light bondage, spider silk, arachne, giant humanoid spider, mild horror elements.
+Older woman, gentle femdom, light bondage, spider silk, arachne, giant humanoid spider, mild horror elements.

 CHAPTER 1: HOUSE ON THE HILL